santillanandrew/todo/README.md

 You can add an item to the TODO list with `todo newit "{Item}"`

-You can delete an event from the TODO list with `todo delev "{Event}"`
+You can delete an event/item from the TODO list with `todo del "{Name}"`

 You can clear the TODO list with `todo clear`